GYatesIII/SimpleTwit/README.md

 #### Bugfixes ####
 * Fixed an issue with the default WP timezone returning an invalid timezone string for PHP
 * Fixed an error that was entering a failed call to the Twitter API into the DB
-* Fixed an error that was causing tweets to import twice
+* Fixed an error that was causing Tweets to import twice
 * Fixed an error with the Status IDs if the DB was running on a 32 bit machine
 * Fixed an issue where a Notice was being thrown by the lack of apostrophes around a string
 * Fixed the description of username entry to be more clear that only one user can be entered and to not include the @